tychonievich/cs2102/markdown/logarithms.md

 however, we have observed that fewer and fewer students come in to UVA already knowing them each year, and thus have decided to cover them in this course.

-As a summary, your should know that
+As a summary, you should know that

 - $\displaystyle \log_b(x) = w \equiv b^w = x$
     - which implies that $\displaystyle b^{\log_b(x)} = x$